benjaminvanseggelen/snake-ai/README.md

 - Run `./main.py`

 ### Windows
-- Optional: if prefer to use a virtual environment, create one and source it
+- Optional: if you prefer to use a virtual environment, create one and source it
 - Run `pip install -r requirements.txt`
 - Run the file `main.py` with your python interpreter